Licensed practical nurse: Canada

 A nurse who is entitled to practice in one jurisdiction cannot work in another without applying to and being granted a license by the local regulatory body.
 Educational, legal and practice requirements are similar, so mobility is possible; however, the nurse still has to fulfill requirements, such as writing exams and paying fees, in each location they wish to practice.
 This is akin to all other regulated professions where the provincial government holds exclusive jurisdiction.

 Practical nurse compensation

-The average hourly practical nursing salary at the entry level is 24.00 CAD an hour.
-The highest practical nursing salary at the experienced level is 36.00 CAD.
-However, some practical nurses may make upwards of 40.00 CAD an hour.
+The average hourly practical nursing salary at the entry level is CA$24.00 an hour.
+The highest practical nursing salary at the experienced level is CA$36.00.
+However, some practical nurses may make upwards of CA$40.00 an hour.
 Many nurses also receive overtime compensation for the long hours and understaffing of many institutions.

 Ontario

 Ontario uses the designation Registered Practical Nurse to refer to a role known as Licensed Practical Nurse in the rest of Canada and elsewhere.
 This should not be confused with Registered Psychiatric Nurse, a title used in certain other Canadian jurisdictions.

 All nurses in the province of Ontario are regulated by the College of Nurses of Ontario (CNO), to which they must apply for and maintain membership.
 "College" in this case is used similarly to the word "board"; they are not a school or training provider themselves.
 To apply for membership, an applicant must satisfy requirements including completion of an approved two year post secondary training program, evidence of recent practice as a nurse, pass both an entrance and jurisprudence examination, be proficient in either English or French, have legal authorization to be employed in Canada, disclosure of certain past or ongoing legal proceedings, disclosure of certain proceedings involving practice of nursing in other jurisdictions and disclosure of certain kinds of health conditions and disabilities.

 In 2008, there were 27,432 RPNs registered as practicing with the CNO.
 By 2017, this has increased to 48,748.

 By comparison to other classes of nursing in Ontario, there were 104,483 RNs and 3,083 NPs.
 90.9% of the 2017 RPNs were female and the average age was 40.8 years.
 89.9% attended a nursing school in Ontario; however members who previously attended nursing schools outside Ontario which were not accepted as valid by the CNO at the time of their registration are not reflected in that number.

 The CNO's definition for a nurse's scope of practice is: "The practice of nursing is the promotion of health and the assessment of, the provision of care for, and the treatment of health conditions by supportive, preventive, therapeutic, palliative, and rehabilitative means in order to attain or maintain optimal function".

 The College of Nurses of Ontario (CNO) outlines 13 controlled acts, 4 of which can be performed by RPNs and RNs.
 The 4 Controlled Acts available to be performed by RNs and RPNs are: